MihaiDavid05/Text-to-Image-Search/README.md

 #### Improvements
 - Use `poetry` for better dependencies solving
 - Use better models for embedding the images and texts (e.g. maybe use a service like AWS, Eden AI, or models from MTEB leaderboard)
+- Use a feature store to store the embeddings instead of storing them locally
+-
+## :top: Conclusions

+- It seems that the text-2-img system does a pretty good job and that the CLIP embeddings are good enough

 ## :man: Contributors
 Mihai David - [davidmihai9805@gmail.com](mailto:davidmihai9805@gmail.com)